Beechgrove (TV series): History

 Beechgrove is a gardening programme, which started on 14 April 1978.
 It was inspired by the garden behind the home of WGBH in Boston, Massachusetts, named the Victory Garden.
 The original plot of land used was the small area of garden attached to the BBC studios in Beechgrove Terrace, Aberdeen.
 Due to its small size, the programme's popularity and the fact the garden had been transformed several times over, a new area of ground to the west of Aberdeen was acquired for the programme by Tern Television who have produced the series since 1992.
 The new site covers 2.5 acres and is located at the former Grampian Regional Council Brotherfield Nursery, in Westhill, Aberdeenshire.
 Episodes were broadcast from the site in 1996.
 In June 1983, the 100th show was broadcast.

 Since the 1980s, The Beechgrove Garden has been shown intermittently on the BBC across the UK usually in a non-prime time slot; however, since 2021 it has been shown on BBC 2 in a prime Friday night slot.
 Since 2013 The Beechgrove Garden has been broadcast in the rest of the UK, usually early on a Sunday morning slot.

 In 1990, the garden was redeveloped, which meant uprooting everything and starting again.
 It caused an outcry from the press and public, but it went ahead and led to a public auction for keepsake plants from The Beechgrove.
 Six years later the garden moved from its original home to an exposed, rural hillside on the outskirts of Aberdeen.

 The 1,000th episode was filmed in May 2016.
-During the 2020 pandemic and the subsequent lockdown, the presenters filmed episodes from their own gardens.
+During the COVID-19 pandemic and the subsequent lockdown, the presenters filmed episodes from their own gardens.
 George Anderson was filming in his home in Joppa, Edinburgh.
 Kirsty Wilson was presenting from her flat in Edinburgh, Brian Cunningham was in his garden in Scone and Carole Baxter will film from her garden in Aberdeenshire.

 2022 was the 30th year of production company, 'Tern' producing Beechgrove for BBC Scotland.